-- (a) New values each year.
+(a) New values each year.
 As described in § 137b.51 (relating to assessment procedures), the Department will determine the land use subcategories and provide to a county use values for each land use subcategory.
-The Department will provide these land use subcategories and use values to each county assessor by May 1 of each year. - (b) Option of county assessor in calculation of preferential assessment.
-A county assessor shall calculate the preferential assessment of enrolled land using one of the following methods: - (1) Calculate the preferential assessment of all of the enrolled land in the county each year. - (2) Establish a base year for preferential assessment of enrolled land in the county, and use this base year in calculating the preferential assessment of enrolled land in the county, unless recalculation is required under subsection (c), (d), (e) or (f). - (c) Required recalculation of preferential assessment if current assessment is based upon use values higher than those provided by the Department.
-A county assessor shall calculate the preferential assessment of all enrolled land in the county using either the current use values and land use subcategories provided by the Department or lower use values established by the county assessor. - Example 1: All of the enrolled land in a particular county receives a preferential assessment under the act that is calculated with use values that are lower than the use values provided by the Department.
-The county has the option of either continuing to assess all enrolled land using its lower use values or recalculating the preferential assessment of all enrolled land using the use values provided by the Department. - Example 2: All of the enrolled land in a particular county receives a preferential assessment under the act that is calculated with use values that are higher than the use values provided by the Department.
-The county shall recalculate the preferential assessment of all enrolled land using either the use values provided by the Department or lower use values determined by the county assessor. - (d) Required recalculation of preferential assessment if farmstead land has not been preferentially assessed as agricultural use, agricultural reserve or forest reserve.
-A county assessor shall recalculate the preferential assessment on any tract of enrolled land which contains farmstead land if the earlier calculation did not value and assess the farmstead land as agricultural use, agricultural reserve or forest reserve.
+The Department will provide these land use subcategories and use values to each county assessor by May 1 of each year.

+(b) Option of county assessor in calculation of preferential assessment.
+A county assessor shall calculate the preferential assessment of enrolled land using one of the following methods:

+(1) Calculate the preferential assessment of all of the enrolled land in the county each year.

+(2) Establish a base year for preferential assessment of enrolled land in the county, and use this base year in calculating the preferential assessment of enrolled land in the county, unless recalculation is required under subsection (c), (d), (e) or (f).

+(c) Required recalculation of preferential assessment if current assessment is based upon use values higher than those provided by the Department.
+A county assessor shall calculate the preferential assessment of all enrolled land in the county using either the current use values and land use subcategories provided by the Department or lower use values established by the county assessor.

+Example 1: All of the enrolled land in a particular county receives a preferential assessment under the act that is calculated with use values that are lower than the use values provided by the Department.
+The county has the option of either continuing to assess all enrolled land using its lower use values or recalculating the preferential assessment of all enrolled land using the use values provided by the Department.

+Example 2: All of the enrolled land in a particular county receives a preferential assessment under the act that is calculated with use values that are higher than the use values provided by the Department.
+The county shall recalculate the preferential assessment of all enrolled land using either the use values provided by the Department or lower use values determined by the county assessor.

+(d) Required recalculation of preferential assessment if farmstead land has not been preferentially assessed as agricultural use, agricultural reserve or forest reserve.
+A county assessor shall recalculate the preferential assessment on any tract of enrolled land, which contains farmstead land if the farmstead land has not been assessed as required under § 137b.51.

+(e) Required recalculation of preferential assessment if contributory value of farm buildings has not been used in determining preferential assessment of land in agricultural use, agricultural reserve or forest reserve.
+A county assessor shall recalculate the preferential assessment on any tract of enrolled land if the earlier calculation did not consider the contributory value of any farm buildings on that land.
 This recalculation shall be accomplished in accordance with § 137b.51.

-Example: In calculating the preferential assessment of enrolled land, a county has assessed farmstead land at its fair market value, rather than as part of the land that is in agricultural use, agricultural reserve or forest reserve.
-The county shall recalculate these assessments so that the farmstead land receives preferential assessment, rather than assessment based on fair market value.

-- (e) Required recalculation of preferential assessment if contributory value of farm buildings has not been used in determining preferential assessment of land in agricultural use, agricultural reserve or forest reserve.
-A county assessor shall recalculate the preferential assessment on any tract of enrolled land if the earlier calculation did not consider the contributory value of any farm buildings on that land.
-This recalculation shall be accomplished in accordance with § 137b.51. - (f) Required recalculation of preferential assessment in countywide reassessment.
-If a county undertakes a countywide reassessment, or a countywide reassessment of enrolled land, the county assessor shall recalculate the preferential assessment of all of the enrolled land in the county, using either the current use values and land use subcategories provided by the Department.
+(f) Required recalculation of preferential assessment in countywide reassessment.
+If a county undertakes a countywide reassessment, or a countywide reassessment of enrolled land, the county assessor shall recalculate the preferential assessment of all of the enrolled land in the county, using either the current use values and land use subcategories provided by the Department, or lower use values established by the county assessor and land use subcategories provided by the Department.